The Slaves' Betrayal

 Looking Ahead

 The sack of 410 CE marked the beginning, not the end, of Rome's final decline.
-In our next episode, we'll explore how Emperor Honorius and his court responded to this catastrophe from their secure refuge in Ravenna, and how their decisions further weakened the Empire's ability to prevent future disasters.
-The Eternal City had fallen once—it would fall again.
+In our next episode, we'll explore how Emperor Honorius and his court responded to this catastrophe from their secure refuge in Ravenna, and how their decisions further weakened the empire's ability to prevent future disasters.
+The Eternal City had fallen once.
+It would fall again.